munificent/hauberk/web/getting-started.md

 [local storage]: https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Storage#localStorage

 The game is *not* saved while you're in the middle of a level!
 If you close your browser in the middle of playing because your boss walked in, your progress in the level will be lost.
-Your hero will still be saved, of course.
+That's what you get for slacking off at work.

 *Because the game is still in active development, new releases may not be savefile compatible with previous ones.
 Your heroes may get deleted if they don't work with the latest code.
 Sorry.*

 ### The hero screen

 Once you create or choose a hero, you're taken to the *hero screen*.
 This is sort of like the "town" in other games.
-It's the safe place where you can tinker with your hero and enter the game.
+It's the safe place where you can tinker with your gear and enter the game.

 ### Your home